ddttom/geo-images/README.md

 - **Format Detection**: The application automatically detects Timeline vs Timeline Edits format
 - **Large Files**: Timeline Edits files can be 20MB+ - ensure sufficient memory is available

+#### Images without timestamps

+- The application now includes file timestamp fallback functionality
+- Enable `useFileTimestampFallback: true` in the EXIF configuration
+- File modification dates will be used when EXIF timestamps are missing

 ### Debug Mode

 Enable debug logging: